-Justin Bethel Becoming Major Weapon For Patriots On Special Teams
+NESN

 The Ravens, who released Bethel in order to retain their projected fourth-round compensatory pick in the 2020 NFL Draft, found that out the hard way Sunday night.
 Bethel beat single coverage to recover a muffed punt by former Patriots return man Cyrus Jones, then did so again to help down a Jake Bailey punt at Baltimore’s 6-yard line.

 The former set up New England’s first touchdown, taking a chunk out of Baltimore’s early 17-0 lead, and the latter indirectly led to a Nick Folk field goal.
-Two plays after taking over on their own 6, the Ravens fumbled, giving the Patriots possession inside the red zone.
+Two plays after taking over on their own 6, the Ravens fumbled and gave the Patriots possession inside the red zone.
 Bethel also dropped Jones for a short gain on Bailey’s first punt of the evening.

 In two games for the Patriots, Bethel, a three-time Pro Bowler, has been in the immediate vicinity of two muffed punts, and opposing returners have totaled just 9 yards on four punt returns.